5 ways to save money when shopping online

 But beware – you won’t always find a coupon code.
 If you’ve been searching for a discount for more than half an hour, it’s probably time to give up and admit you’re not going to find one.

 You really can save hundreds, if not thousands of dollars a year by being a savvy online shopper.
-Search for coupon codes and keep an eye on your favourite brands and companies.
+Search for coupon codes and keep an eye on your favorite brands and companies.

 How do you save money online?